-As with most types of story, in nano fiction there should be structure.
-Flash fiction gives you enough words (up to 1,000) to potentially develop a story using the usual elements of having a protagonist, some form of conflict, the odd obstacles or complications, and a resolution.
+As with most types of story, in nano fiction, there should be some form of structure.
+Flash fiction gives you enough words (up to 1,000) to potentially develop a storyline using the usual elements of having a protagonist, some form of conflict, the odd obstacles or complications, and a resolution.

 With Nano fiction; you don’t have the space for any real development, so you need to write in the way where assumptions can be made.
 However you still need a setting, one or more characters, maybe a conflict, and where possible a resolution.

 I also like the idea that nano fiction should give enough for people to be able to use their imagination to fill in the gaps.
 Ideally, there needs to be something there for the reader to build on, on their own.
 As David Gaffney points out in a newspaper article; when he was talking about the last line of text in a piece of flash fiction: